puppetlabs/puppet-specifications/moving_modules.md

 ## Environment Isolation

-As an admin, I want to be able to use deploy different versions of extracted modules in different environments without breaking environment isolation.
+As an admin, I want to be able to deploy different versions of extracted modules in different environments without breaking environment isolation.

 ## Module Contributor